Thomas F. Timlin: Death

 Timlin died of pneumonia on October 29, 1903.
-The Assembly passed a resolution in March 1905, as part of a memorial for Timlin and two other members who had passed away since the end of the 1903 session.
+The Assembly passed a resolution in March 1905, as part of a memorial for Timlin and two other members who had died since the end of the 1903 session.
 He would be succeeded in the Assembly by fellow Democrat Thomas F. Ramsey (who was also an insurance and real-estate agent).

 Personal life and family

 Timlin was one of at least four children born to Irish American immigrants William and Ellen (née Bohan) Timlin.
 During his childhood, his father adopted their cousin—William H. Timlin—who had been orphaned.
 William H. Timlin later went on to become a prominent lawyer and a justice of the Wisconsin Supreme Court.

 Thomas Timlin married Clara Bauer in 1893.
 They had at least four children together, who all survived him.